ratnesh134/ratnesh134/README.md

 <img align="right" src="https://visitor-badge.laobi.icu/badge?page_id=ratnesh134.ratnesh134" />

-# Hi there, I'm Ratnesh! 👋
+# Hello there, I'm Ratnesh! 👋

 Welcome to my GitHub profile!
 I am a passionate **Data Scientist** and **Machine Learning Enthusiast** with a strong foundation in **Python**, **Machine Learning**, **AI**, and **Big Data Analytics**.
 I enjoy working on projects that solve real-world problems using data-driven solutions.
 I'm always looking for opportunities to learn and collaborate on exciting and impactful projects.
 **Ex - Data Science and Machine Learning  Intern**.